xyou365/AutoRclone/Readme.md

 * directly replace your default rclone config file with the generated file ./rclone.conf
 * or append content in generated config file to default config file
 ```
-If you need more items, just run again with different parameters: `python3 gen_rclone_cfg.py -p sb -t SharedTeamDriveFolderOtherID`
+If you need more items, just run again with different parameters: `python3 gen_rclone_cfg.py -p tddst -t SharedTeamDriveFolderOtherID`

 Step 4.
 Add service accounts to groups for your organization (Optional)
 ---------------------------------